-Within LADWP's Owens Valley service territory, LADWP, in coordination with the Inyo County Sheriff's Office, Cal Fire, Inyo National Forest and Local Volunteer Fire Departments, patrol the HFTDs to determine the appropriate action such as de-energizing the circuit.
-Within its HFTDs, LADWP's patrol crews patrol the entire de-energized circuit prior to reenergization.
+Within LADWP's Owens Valley service territory, LADWP, in coordination with the Inyo County Sheriff's Office, Cal Fire, Inyo National Forest and Local Volunteer Fire Departments, patrol the HFTDs to determine the appropriate action which may include blocking reclosers or de-energizing the circuit.
+LADWP will coordinate with the aforementioned departments prior to re-energizing the circuit.
 Due to the nature of incident based de-energization, some notifications will be after the deenergization event.
 LADWP will enact the appropriate actions per LADWP internal policies to ensure personnel and customer safety in compliance with federal and state requirements.

-In the event where Southern California Edison (SCE) notifies LADWP of an impending SCE Public Safety Power Shutoff in areas where LADWP has customers in fringe that will be impacted by the shutoff, LADWP takes proactive actions including dispatching personnel to patrol the impacted areas prior to the declared power shutoff and conduct another patrol of the impacted lines and areas prior to re-energization of the electric lines to fully assess and monitor safety issues that may affect its customers.
-During such operations, LADWP will maintain continuous communication with SCE operations office.
+In the event where Southern California Edison (SCE) notifies LADWP of an impending SCE Public Safety Power Shutoff in areas where LADWP has customers in fringe areas that will be impacted by the shutoff, LADWP takes proactive actions including dispatching personnel to patrol the impacted areas prior to the declared power shutoff and conduct another patrol of the impacted lines and areas prior to re-energization of the electric lines to fully assess and monitor safety issues that may affect its customers.
+During such operations, LADWP will maintain communication with SCE operations office.